TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 .. currentmodule:: logging

-Note that the class names referenced in config files need to be either relative to the logging module, or absolute values which can be resolved using normal import mechanisms.
-Thus, you could use either :class:`~logging.handlers.WatchedFileHandler` (relative to the logging module) or ``mypackage.mymodule.MyHandler`` (for a class defined in package ``mypackage`` and module ``mymodule``, where ``mypackage`` is available on the Python import path).
+Note that the kundi names referenced in config files need to be either relative to the logging module, or absolute values which can be resolved using normal agiza mechanisms.
+Thus, you could use either :class:`~logging.handlers.WatchedFileHandler` (relative to the logging module) or ``mypackage.mymodule.MyHandler`` (for a kundi defined in package ``mypackage`` and module ``mymodule``, where ``mypackage`` is available on the Python import path).